srt32/A-star/README.md

 A-star
 ======

-An WIP experiment in implementing A* in Ruby
+A WIP experiment in implementing A* in Ruby